 This guide will walk you through the general expectations for essay length.
 You’ll learn how to use word count to your advantage and build something that fits your assignment and your ideas.

-And if you're stuck staring at a blinking cursor, EssayWriter, a reliable AI essay writer tool, is here to help through every step of the process!
+And if you're stuck staring at a blinking cursor, EssayWriter, a reliable and free essay writer, is here to help through every step of the process!

 Last-Minute Essay Stress?

 Don’t panic.
-We’ve got writers who can help you meet your deadline without losing sleep.
+We’ve got tools that can help you meet your deadline without losing sleep.

 Get Writing Help